-Currently, there are no Food and Drug Administration (FDA)-approved drugs for COVID-19.
-However, an array of drugs approved for other indications, as well as multiple investigational agents, are being studied for the treatment of COVID-19 in clinical trials around the globe.
+Currently, remdesivir, an antiviral agent, is the only Food and Drug Administration-approved drug for COVID-19.
+There is an array of drugs approved for other indications, as well as multiple investigational agents, that are being studied for the treatment of COVID-19 in clinical trials around the globe.
 These trials can be accessed at ClinicalTrials.gov.
-In addition, providers can access and prescribe investigational drugs or agents approved or licensed for other indications through various mechanisms, including Emergency Use Authorizations (EUAs), Emergency Investigational New Drug (EIND) applications, compassionate use or expanded access programs with drug manufacturers, and/or off-label use.
+In addition, providers can access and prescribe investigational drugs or agents that are approved or licensed for other indications through various mechanisms, including Emergency Use Authorizations (EUAs), Emergency Investigational New Drug (EIND) applications, compassionate use or expanded access programs with drug manufacturers, and/or off-label use.